brickbots/HandiPi/docs/build.md

 The keyboard can be tricky to plug in once it's mounted so you might want to take care of that before screwing it down.

-Once everythign is mounted, double check your connections and you can move on to the bottom/bezels.
+Once everything is mounted, double check that you have the screen plugged in and the keyboard connected and you can move on to the bottom/bezels.

 ![Double check wiring](https://raw.githubusercontent.com/brickbots/HandiPi/main/images/build/IMG_8181.jpeg)